Connected algebraic groups acting on three-dimensional Mori fibrations: Description of the equivariant links

 \item $X=\{([x_0:x_1:x_2],[y_0:y_1:y_2])\in \p^2\times\p^2, \sum_{i=0}^3 x_i y_i=0\}\simeq \SS_1$, which coincides with the projectivisation of the tangent bundle of $\p^2$, and $\Autz(X)=\PGL_3$; the link is then

 \end{enumerate} \end{proposition}

-\begin{proof} In all the cases listed above, $\Autz(X)$ acts transitively on $X$.
-For instance, if $X=\SS_1 \to \p^2$ is the projectivisation of the tangent bundle, then $X \simeq \PGL_3/P$, where $P$ is a maximal parabolic subgroup, and $\Autz(X) \simeq \PGL_3$ acts transitively on $X$.
+\begin{proof} In all the cases listed above, $\Autz(X)$ acts transitively on $X$. {This is clear in all cases except maybe when $X=\SS_1 \to \p^2$ is the projectivisation of the tangent bundle, but then $X \simeq \PGL_3/P$, where $P$ is a maximal parabolic subgroup, and so $\Autz(X) \simeq \PGL_3$ acts indeed transitively on $X$. }

 The fact that every equivariant link starting from $X$ is an isomorphism follows from Lemma \ref{lemma homogeneous case}.
-Every such link is then of type \IV, and corresponds to the different contractions of the extremal rays from $\NE(X)$ negative against $K_X$ that we can obtain, all being Mori fibre spaces.
+Every such link is then of type \IV, and corresponds to the different contractions of the extremal rays of $\NE(X)$ negative against $K_X$ that we can obtain, all being Mori fibre spaces.
 If $X= \p^3$ or $X=Q_3 \subseteq \P^4$ is a smooth quadric, the Picard rank is equal to $1$, so there is no equivariant link.
 If $X=\p^1\times\p^1\times\p^1$, we have three extremal rays, one gives the Mori fibre space and the two others give two links as in \ref{HomS3}.
 If $X=\p^2\times\p^1$, the two contractions correspond to the $\PP_0\to \p^2$ and $\RR_{0,0}\to \p^1$, with one link as in \ref{HomS4}.
 If $X=\{([x_0:x_1:x_2],[y_0:y_1:y_2])\in \p^2\times\p^2, \sum_{i=0}^3 x_i y_i=0\}$, then $X$ it is isomorphic to $\SS_1$, or to the projectivisation of the tangent bundle of $\p^2$.
 The Picard rank being of rank $2$, there are exactly two contractions, and we get the link of \ref{HomS5}. \end{proof}